#5 Niche? No thanks

 Economic Problems:

-This is “niched down” thinking; the byproduct of labeling real-world phenomena by superficial overtly labeled features like the domain or niche context.
+This is “niched down” thinking.
+It's the byproduct of labeling real-world phenomena with superficial features like the domain.

-MORE effective problem solvers do NOT solve problems or categorize by domain or niche but instead core concepts and causal structure like this:
+More effective problem solvers do not solve problems by domain or niche.
+Instead, they reason from core concepts and causal structures like this:

 Positive Feedback Loops:

-• Melting polar ice caps (when ice caps melt they reflect less sunlight back into space, which warms the planet and causes more ice to melt)
+Melting polar ice caps.
+When ice caps melt they reflect less sunlight back into space, which warms the planet causing more ice to melt.

-• Economic Bubbles (investors buy more believing the value will increase and as a result the value increases which leads to more buying)
+Economic Bubbles.
+Investors buy more believing the value will increase.
+As a result the value increases which leads to more buying.

 Negative Feedback Loops:

-• The act of sweating (Sweating cools the body so that sweating is no longer necessary)
+The act of sweating.
+Sweating cools the body so sweating is no longer necessary.

-• Actions of the federal reserve (the Fed lowers interest rates to stimulate economy, if the economy grows too quickly it raises rates to slow down growth)
+Actions of the federal reserve.
+The Fed lowers interest rates to stimulate the economy.
+If the economy grows too quickly it raises rates to slow down growth.

 Causal Chains: